CNugteren/CLBlast/README.md

     cmake -DTESTS=ON ..

 Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
-Note that CLBlast is best tested against [clBLAS](http://github.com/clMathLibraries/clBLAS) for correctness.
-If the library clBLAS is not installed on your system, it will use a regular CPU BLAS library to test against.
-If both are present, setting the command-line option `-clblas 1` or `-cblas 1` will select the library to test against for the `clblast_test_xxxxx` executables.
+Note that CLBlast is tested for correctness against [clBLAS](http://github.com/clMathLibraries/clBLAS) and/or a regular CPU BLAS library.
+If both are installed on your system, setting the command-line option `-clblas 1` or `-cblas 1` will select the library to test against for the `clblast_test_xxxxx` executables.

 Compiling the performance tests/clients (optional)